OsmondOlive/bioflowhub/_posts/2026-04-29-home-workouts.md

 ## A Complete Beginner Session to Follow Along

-If you prefer a guided workout while you build the habit, Team Body Project has produced one of the most accessible beginner home workout videos available — low impact, no equipment, 30 minutes.
+If you prefer a guided workout while you build the habit, Team Body Project has produced one of the most accessible beginner home workout videos available: low impact, no equipment, 30 minutes.
 The pace is realistic for anyone returning to exercise or starting for the first time.

 <figure class="post-figure">
   <iframe width="100%" height="420" style="border-radius:8px; max-width:800px; display:block; margin:0 auto;" src="https://www.youtube.com/embed/gC_L9qAHVJ8" title="30 Minute Fat Burning Home Workout for Beginners — Team Body Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>